This page belongs to: STEM Equity Monitor

 Data insights

-The Australian Bureau of Statistics (ABS) conducts ongoing longitudinal analyses of various population groups.
+The Australian Bureau of Statistics (ABS) conducts ongoing longitudinal analyses of different population groups.
 The analyses follow the same cohort of people over many years to track their outcomes and changes in outcomes over time.

 This data shows the completion outcomes for 140,000 people who started undergraduate study for the first time in 2012 and were aged under 25 at the time.